-$V_C$ (Pin 5): The $V_C$ pin is the output of the error amplifier and the input to the peak switch current comparator.
+$V_C$ (Pin 6): The $V_C$ pin is the output of the error amplifier and the input of the peak switch current comparator.
 It is normally used for frequency compensation, but can do double duty as a current clamp or control loop override.
-This pin sits at about 1V for very light loads and 2V at maximum load.
-It can be driven to ground to shut off the regulator, but if driven high, current must be limited to 4mA.